Reappointment, Tenure, Promotion

 Office for Faculty Excellence's RoleConsult your chair or unit head and your personnel committee for information on requirements and procedures for tenure and promotion and read carefully the appropriate sections of the East Carolina University Faculty Manual.
 The East Carolina University Faculty Manual contains the procedure to be followed.
 The Faculty Manual includes The Code of The Board of Governors of The University of North Carolina (Part III of the Faculty Manual).
 In addition, there may be unit procedures and guidelines that have been created as part of the process.
 If these are not given to you automatically, please ask whether such documents exist for your unit.

-The role of the Office for Faculty Excellence in this process is to offer some resources and materials appropriate for several of the common components of the tenure and promotion process.
-Those common components are
+The role of the Office for Faculty Excellence in this process is to offer some resources and materials appropriate for several of the common components of the tenure and promotion process. to provide training sessions about their use, and to partner with groups, such as the Chancellor's Committee on the Status of Women, to provide tenure and promotion workshops.
+(The Spring 2014 workshops for Tenure and Promotion and Promotion Only are online for viewing.)
+OFE activities supporting reappointment, tenure, and promotion include the following:

 - The Faculty Manual specifies the organization, content and limitations of the dossier in Section X. Additional information on tenure and promotion is in Section IX.

 - School- and College-level Meetings.
 A number of the colleges and schools hold meetings to discuss the expectations and procedures for acquiring tenure and promotion in that unit.
 The timing for these meetings varies from one year to the next.
 Ask in your school or college if there are plans to hold such a meeting and when it will occur.
 It is important that you attend this meeting.